cleverly-ai/multilingual-email-zoning/README.md

 | lines per email | 58.9 | 49.1 | 32.4 |
 | zones per email | 8.6 | 6.5 | 5.9 |

-The annotation was carried out on [Tagtog] by two annotators - one native Portuguese speaker and the other native Spanish speaker, both with academical background in French and fluent in the third language.
-Each email was annotated by both annotators.
-The Inter-annotator agreement is the following:
+The annotation was carried out using [Tagtog] by two annotators.
+The first annotator was a native Portuguese speaker and the second annotator a native Spanish speaker, both with academical background in French and fluent in the third language.
+Each email was annotated by both annotators, with the following inter-annotator agreement:

 |  | **pt** | **es** | **fr** |
 | ------ | ------ | ------ | ------ |